 Against this backdrop, on 9 August 2017, the Government of Iraq called upon the international community to assist in ensuring that ISIL members are held accountable for their crimes in Iraq (S/2017/710).
 The international community responded to this call with one voice, with the Security Council unanimously adopting resolution 2379 (2017), by which it requested the Secretary-General to establish an investigative team, headed by a Special Adviser, to support domestic efforts to hold ISIL accountable by collecting, preserving and storing evidence in Iraq of acts that might amount to war crimes, crimes against humanity and genocide committed in Iraq.

-Pursuant to this resolution, the Secretary-General established the United Nations Investigative Team to Promote Accountability for Crimes Committed by Da’esh/ISIL (UNITAD), and appointed Karim Asad Ahmad Khan as Special Adviser and Head of the Team effective 31 May 2018.
+Pursuant to this resolution, the Secretary-General established the United Nations Investigative Team to Promote Accountability for Crimes Committed by Da’esh/ISIL (UNITAD), and appointed the first Special Adviser and Head of the Team effective 31 May 2018.
+Currently, the Team is headed by Special Adviser Christian Ritscher.

 In implementing its mandate, UNITAD should be impartial, independent and credible and should act consistent with the Charter of the United Nations and United Nations best practice, and relevant international law, including international human rights law.
 UNITAD works to the highest possible standards in order to ensure the broadest possible use of the evidence collected by UNITAD before national courts.